 from the Rosie’s Riveting Recipes historic cookbook

-I grew up eating homemade biscuits.
-Biscuits and gravy was a Sunday morning breakfast staple when I was a kid.
-I’d wander into the kitchen, and there was Mom, or Dad, throwing some flour and shortening into a bowl, and rolling out the biscuit dough.
+Biscuits and gravy was a Sunday morning breakfast staple when I was growing up.
+I’d wander into the kitchen, and there was Mom, or Dad, throwing flour and shortening into a bowl, and rolling out the biscuit dough.
 Sometimes they’d let me cut out the biscuits with a water glass.
-The whole family loved fresh, homemade biscuits, and I still love biscuits today.
+My whole family loved fresh, homemade biscuits, and I still love biscuits today.
 Either smothered in gravy, or with hot, melted butter.

 1 1/2 cups enriched all purpose flour